VoiceCode/vim-voicecode/README.md

 # vim-voicecode

-A Vim plug-in that allows interfacing with VoiceCode by communicating the current mode to the VoiceCode api.
-This plug-in works in conjunction with [vim](https://github.com/VoiceCode/vim) to extend the stock VoiceCode commands to work consistently inside terminal Vim.
+A Vim plug-in that allows interfacing with VoiceCode by communicating the current vim mode to the VoiceCode api.
+This plug-in works in conjunction with [vim](http://updates.voicecode.io/packages/vim) to extend the stock VoiceCode commands to work consistently inside terminal Vim.

 ## Installation